NRais/Projects/README.md

 ------

-(Note: most Nathansoftware.com projects cannot be found in this repository because they are copyrighted under the CC BY-ND license)
+(Note: most Nathansoftware.com projects cannot be found in this repository because they are copyrighted under the CC BY-ND license.)